-Cosmetic surgery is popular among men and women and with that more practitioners are able to carry out light or heavy cosmetic procedures.
+Cosmetic surgery is popular among both men and women and, with that, more practitioners are able to carry out light or heavy cosmetic procedures.
 Many people think that because cosmetic surgery is easily available that there are no risks involved, which is untrue.
 In fact, more people are at risk of botched cosmetic surgery than ever before.

 While cosmetic surgeons do owe all patients a standard of care, the industry is not as heavily regulated as other healthcare providers such as the NHS.

 If you’ve had a cosmetic procedure that has left you injured, you are likely to be able to make a no win no fee claim.
-You can speak to us for free on 0800 234 6438 to discuss your situation with an expert legal adviser – with absolutely no pressure to make a claim if you do not wish to.
+You can speak to a trained legal adviser for free on 0800 234 6438 to discuss your situation – with absolutely no pressure to make a claim if you do not wish to.

 Botched cosmetic surgery can be particularly devastating because the majority of patients go through it to improve their appearance and self-confidence.
 When it goes wrong, it has the opposite effect and can sometimes even leave you with lifelong injuries.